Bill ‘The Godfather’ Lark – Lark Distillery

-These days, the next generation is weaving magic in the distillery, with head distiller Chris Thomson and Head Blender Nathan Reeves taking things forward.
-Every winter, around the time of Dark Mofo, the team conjure up drinks to warm the cockles on chilly nights.
-Take a seat at Lark whisky bar on the Hobart waterfront and let them walk you through the menu with a tasting.
+These days, the next generation is weaving magic in the distillery, with head distiller Chris Thomson and head blender Nathan Reeves taking things forward.
+Every winter, the team conjure up drinks to warm the cockles on chilly nights.
+Take a seat at Lark Distillery Whisky Bar and Cafe on the Hobart waterfront and let them walk you through the menu with a tasting.

-Everything at Belgrove Distillery is done a little differently.
-He has the only biofuel-powered distillery in the world, run with used cooking oil from the roadhouse next to his farm.
-Peter is most proud of the fact that he does everything himself, from sowing the seed, harvesting, malting and smoking the grain in his old clothes dryer, grinding out the sugar and enzymes in an old meat mincer, mashing, fermenting, charring the barrels and distilling, right down to hand-writing the bottle labels.
-And, once all the sugar has been extracted from the grain, Peter uses the leftover mash to feed his sheep.
-It’s all a bit of a mad science on the farm – living off the land, upcycling, and zero waste – and you can learn more about it on a guided tour with Drink Tasmania.
+At Belgrove Distillery, everything is done a little differently.
+Distiller Peter Bignall has the only biofuel-powered distillery in the world, run with used cooking oil from the roadhouse next to his farm.
+Peter does everything himself, from sowing the seed, harvesting, malting and smoking the grain in his old clothes dryer.
+It’s all a bit of a mad science and you can learn more about it on a guided tour with Drink Tasmania.

 Bill ‘Water Source’ McHenry